 Ref.
 Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answe er Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Answe r Finding/Observation No The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.

 Ref.
 Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
 Answer Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
-No fire dampers were observed during the premises survey and none are considered necessary.
+No fire dampers were observed during the premises survey.

 Ref.
 Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?

-Finding/Observation

-premises survey.

-No significant issues or observations made at the time of the
+Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.

 Ref.
 Question Policy Principles Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
-Answer • Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.
+Answer Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.

 Ref.
 Question Policy Principles Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-Answe r Finding/Observation Unkno wn The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
+Answei r Finding/Observation Unknow vn The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
 Berneslai Homes is aware of the requirements to undertake a Fire Risk Appraisal of External Wall (FRAEW) construction and cladding of existing blocks of flats based upon the BSI Code of Practice PAS 9980:2022.
 As Berneslai Homes are aware of the requirements to undertake a Fire risk appraisal of external wall (FRAEW) construction, the assessor considers that no further reminders are appropriate, other than to provide information in a goodwill manner and without prejudice, that there are features of the external walls that Berneslai Homes may wish to include in the FRAEW of this premises.

 Ref.
 Question Policy Principles

 Q10 Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?

-Answe r Finding/Observation
+Answe er .
+Finding/Observation

 Unknown Refer to Question Q9.

 Ref.
 Question Policy Principles

 Q11 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?

-Answer Finding/Observation
+Answe er Finding/Observation

-Unknow n Refer to Question Q9.
+Unkno wn Refer to Question Q9.

 Ref.
 Question Policy Principles

 Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.

-Answe r Finding/Observation
+Answer Finding/Observation

-Unknown Refer to Question Q9.
+Unkno wn Refer to Question Q9.

 Ref.
 Question Policy Principles

 Q13 Are all other fire spread/compartmentation issues satisfactory?

 Answer Finding/Observation

 Yes No other significant issues were identified or observations were made at the time of the premises survey.